datboyblu3/Cloud-Research/Oracle/Oracle Foundation.md

   - This OCI admin should run this account, not the Tenancy admin
   - Create dedicated compartments to isolate resources
   - enforce the use of MFA

+- OCI Admin should scope policies to all compartments